rydama/hello-eb-node/README.md

     - Click the Advanced button and then proceed
     - You should see the simple "Hello world" message at your domain
 - If you see the Hello world message, then you are ready to switch from the staging certificate to the real certificate.
-- Otherwise, view the `eb deploy` output, and the following log files to troubleshoot the problem
+- Otherwise, examine the `eb deploy` output, and the following log files to troubleshoot the problem
   - Run `eb ssh`
   - In the EC2 shell:
   - `sudo less /var/log/letsencrypt/letsencrypt.log`